veritas-sot/miniApps/docs/miniApps/kobold.rst

 Importer
 ********
-The importer is used to import new devices (hldm as json or xlsx), IP-addresses (xlsx) or nautobot default values like locations, roles or device types (yaml).
+The importer is used to import new devices (hldm as json, xlsx or YAML), IP-addresses (xlsx) or nautobot default values like locations, roles or device types (yaml).

 Use